thepracticaldev/1pr/README.md

 Tab width is not defined in the editorconfig, so each deveveloper can set their editor's tab width to what they're most comfortable with.

-Make sure your editor settings don't conflict with the editorconfig settings.
-Most plugins will have some way of telling you if this happens.

 #### Furthermore:
-- Always add comments to your code where necessary.
+- Add comments to your code where necessary.
 The project should be accessible for devs of all experience and skill levels.
 Better to have too many comments, than none at all.
 - Whitespace is not the enemy!
-A couple of empty lines between blocks of code can really improve readability of your code.
+A couple of empty lines between blocks of code can really improve readability.

 #### For Javascript specifically:
-- Always use semicolons
+- Use semicolons (even through they're not strictly necessary).
+It's good practice!
-- Use `let` and `const` where applicable
+- Use `let` and `const` where applicable, to keep the scope of your variables specific.
+Don't know what scope is or what `let` does?
+Check out [this article](https://medium.com/@MentallyFriendly/es6-an-idiots-guide-to-let-and-const-70be9691c389).
-- Use camelCase for variable names
+- Use `lowerCamelCase` for variable names (not `snake_case`)